 Support of excellence of the lithography is very fine-grained limestone.
 This grain must be perfectly homogeneous and no defects.
 Indeed, an imperfection can weaken the stone and lead to cracks, making it unfit to print.

-Treated well, a lithographic stone can be kept for a long time and be removed several times.
-Indeed year due to cost, it is common to remove by polishing composition and reuse the stone.
-It is essential that the surface is maintained of all traces of fat.
+Well treated, a lithographic stone can be kept for a long time and can be removed several times.
+Indeed, because of their cost, it is common to erase the composition by polishing and to reuse the stone.
+It is essential that the surface be preserved from all traces of grease.

-The route runs directly on the stone in pencil or lithographic ink, pen or brush.
-The use of lithographic ink allows for the effects of wash.
-We can scrape some parts of the drawing to make it appear white deep (Daumier much used this technique).
-Can also be a postponement of a drawing by a layer or a “transfer paper.
+The outline is executed directly on the stone in pencil or lithographic ink, applied with a pen or brush.
+The use of lithographic ink makes it possible to obtain wash effects.
+You can scrape off certain parts of the drawing to reveal deep whites (Daumier used this technique a lot).

-The artist or craftsman must ensure not to put his hand on the surface of the stone, in order to not deposit fat, that would appear in the draw.
+The artist or the craftsman must make sure not to put his hand on the surface of the stone, so as not to deposit grease, which would appear at the time of the print.